Ukeeyo/Gradient_descent/README.md

 # Gradient_descent
-Various implementations of the Gradient Descent Algorithm
+Various implementations of the Gradient Descent Algorithm using ruby and Octave